 - You can also use a whet stone or a motorized sharpener depending on the tool needing sharpening and the equipment that you have – I’m just keeping it simple with a small single-cut file.

-- With a clean cloth rub in a small amount of 3-IN-ONE Multi-Purpose Oil along the edges to seal and protect the tool from moisture and rust.
+- With a clean cloth rub in a small amount of multi-purpose oil along the edges to seal and protect the tool from moisture and rust.

-- For digging tools use a rag and 3-IN-ONE Multi-Purpose Oil to coat the entire metal working surface, like all the tines of a digging fork and the front and back of the scooping part of a shovel.
+- For digging tools use a rag and oil to coat the entire metal working surface, like all the tines of a digging fork and the front and back of the scooping part of a shovel.
 This will keep dirt and roots from sticking to your shovel as you work, actually making your job easier in the months ahead.
 That’s a win-win, right?

 5. Store Well

 - Keep tools indoors, preferably hanging up when possible.